 Queen Victoria was the queen of the United Kingdom and Ireland from 1837 to 1901.
 Victoria was born on May 24, 1819.
 Her parents were Prince Edward and Princess Victoria, Duke and Duchess of Kent respectively.
-Growing up in a royal family, the early deaths of her father and his 3 brothers (two of which became kings: George IV and William III) catapulted the 18-year-old Victoria to throne and rule all of Britain.
-The following are some of her great achievements.
+Growing up in a royal family, the early deaths of her father and his 3 brothers (two of who became kings: George IV and William III) catapulted the 18-year-old Victoria to the throne and rule all of Britain.
+The following are some of her greatest achievements.

 Credited with the Victorian Era.

 Victoria’s great influence on the kingdom made her a popular political figure.
 The Queen had very strict morals and family values.
 Queen Victoria’s reign was one of the longest in the British monarchy; she ruled for 63 years.
 Her long duration on the throne ushered in the “Victorian era”.
 Her era, in particular, saw the United Kingdom evolve in several spheres: scientifically, politically, culturally and industrially.
 She also expanded the British Empire to include places all across Asia and Africa.

 Survived Several Assassination Attempts

 Queen Victoria narrowly escaped about 6 attempts by assassins to take her life.
 The Queen used to ride through the streets on a carriage which was not enclosed.
 The first attempt on her life was in 1840 when a young man in his teens opened fire on her as she was enjoying a ride with her husband close to Buckingham Palace.
 Luckily enough, she was not hit by any bullet.
 The teenage shooter, by name of Edward Oxford, was arrested by eyewitnesses.
 Psychiatric examinations on the attacker revealed that he was mentally deranged.
 The same was most likely true of all her future assailants.
 They were found to be unsound.
 This probably explains why they dared pick up a weapon and aim at her majesty.
 As for Edward Oxford, he was released from a lunatic center and sent back to Australia.

 Redeveloped Buckingham Palace